unrealwork/atsd-use-cases/how-to/docker/README.md

 ![](images/docker-hub-trigger.png)

-The webhook should arrive in less than 5 minutes after the job completes.
+The webhook should arrive less than 5 minutes after the job completes.

 You can adjust the frequency in the Collector at `https://localhost:8443`.
 Open `dockerhub-poller` job and set Cron Expression to `0 * * * * ?` (every minute).